sebastiankunn/sebastiankunn/README.md

 I'm friendly I promise

-I can speak italian, english, spanish and a bit of chinese
+I can speak italian, english, spanish and a bit of chinese, learning german

-Currently studying  ̶P̶y̶t̶h̶o̶n̶ Javascript after getting a 18/30 in advanced C and a 22/30 in Java but i swear i'm good
+Currently trying to find the motivation to study Python, but I know Java, Javascript and its extensions, C, and other stuff i don't remember

 <!---
 sebastiankunn/sebastiankunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.